shamdiggl/SemanticVAE/README.md

 This project explores enhancing the interpretability of Variational Autoencoder (VAE) latent spaces.
 The goal is to train a VAE where specific directions in the latent space correspond to consistent semantic changes in the generated image, regardless of the starting point.
 This is achieved by introducing a novel "semantic variance" loss term during training.

-The project, for the time being, compares three models trained on the MNIST dataset:
+The project compares VAE and and porposed model trained on the dSprites and CelebA dataset:
 1.  **Standard VAE:** A baseline ResNet-based VAE.
-2.  **β-VAE:** A VAE trained with β=5 (indicated by filename) to encourage disentanglement.
 3.  **Semantic VAE:** Our proposed VAE trained with the additional semantic variance loss term.

 ## Overview